rapidsai/cudf/cpp/docs/DEVELOPER_GUIDE.md

 void type_printer::operator()<double>() { std::cout << "double\n"; }
 ```

-A second method is to use SFINAE with `std::enable_if_t`.
-This is useful for
+The second method is to use [SFINAE](https://en.cppreference.com/w/cpp/language/sfinae) with
-partially specializing for a set of types that share some property.
-For example, a
+`std::enable_if_t`.
+This is useful to partially specialize for a set of types with a common trait.
-functor that prints `integral` or `floating point` for integral or floating
+The following example functor prints `integral` or `floating point` for integral or floating point
-point types:
+types, respectively.

 ```c++
 struct integral_or_floating_point {